From a small patio to a tree-surrounded yard, your backyard is more than just space behind your house — it’s an extension of your home.

 Add Tabletop Accents

 Even the little details can make a world of difference.
-Something as simple as a tablecloth can transform your patio.
+Something as simple as a tablecloth can transform your outdoor patio.

 You can also get small potted plants to decorate your table or little knick-knacks that add a little personality to your backyard.